rkuma183/wilsonmar.github.io/_posts/2016-03-22-manipulate-images-on-mac.md

 0. On the screen drag a small rectangle.
 Don't worry about the size because it's too difficult to come up up with a precise box with the mouse.

-0. On the Size: type in 1900 and 500.'
+0. Specify the Size: type in width: 1900 and height: 500.

+   This needs to be done with the aspect ratio lock off (the default).

 0. Drag the mask area onto the picture.

+   PROTIP: The <a target="_blank" href="https://en.wikipedia.org/wiki/Golden_ratio">
+   Golden Ratio</a> is for the subject of the canvas to be 0.618 from the edge.

+   * 1900 * .618 = 1174 + 726
+   * 500 * .618 = 309 + 191

 0. At the left, select both the Rectangle and the picture: hold down the shift key and click.

 0. Click the **Mask** icon.

+## Export image #

-0. Click menu File | Export.
+0. Click menu File \| Export.
 Select Export Selection.

 0. Select the Format (JPG) at the lower right.